Mister Sinister: Ultimate Marvel

-In the Ultimate X-Men series, taking place in the Ultimate Marvel Universe, Nathaniel Essex is reimagined as a heavily tattooed street thug nicknamed "Sinister" due to his tattoo.
+In the Ultimate X-Men series, taking place in the Ultimate Marvel universe, Nathaniel Essex is reimagined as a heavily tattooed street thug nicknamed "Sinister" due to his tattoo.
 He is a former OsCorp scientist who experiments on himself after failing to perfect his formula on stealth and mind-altering drugs to create a super-soldier who could evade any form of detection and hypnotically persuade others.
 He seemingly suffers from hallucinations of a being called "Lord Apocalypse" who orders him to kill a number of mutants to complete his transformation.
-After committing suicide in the Triskelion, Sinister returns to life and transforms into the Ultimate Marvel version of Apocalypse himself, battling Professor X in his Onslaught form.
+After committing suicide in the Triskelion, Sinister returns to life and transforms into the Ultimate Marvel version of Apocalypse himself, battling an armored Cable and Professor X in his Onslaught form.
 However, the Phoenix Force appears and destroys his form.

-After the Ultimatum Wave, he reforms his body and gets a job at Roxxon as part of their "brain trust."
+After the "Ultimatum Wave", he reforms his body and gets a job at the Roxxon Energy Corporation as part of their "brain trust".
 He then allies with Layla Miller and the two embark on a mission to find four specific mutants, at least one of whom is Alex Summers.
 Their mission and full agenda never come into fruition, as the entire Ultimate Universe soon ends due to a universal incursion depicted in the 2015 Secret Wars event.

 X-Men Forever

 The 2009 series X-Men Forever (vol. 2) featured stories and canon Chris Claremont would have established had he continued working on the X-Men comics after 1991.
 In the 2010 sequel series X-Men Forever 2, Nathaniel Essex is a mutant who is over a century old but stuck in the body of a ten-year-old child.
-Reasoning that no one would be intimidated by his true appearance, Essex uses creates the robot Mr. Sinister, using it as an avatar to command the Marauders.
+Reasoning that no one would be intimidated by his true appearance, Essex utilizes the robot Mr. Sinister as an avatar to command the Marauders.

 In this timeline, mutants do not live long lives (with rare exceptions) because their mutant abilities cause "burn-out" in their bodies, leading to death later on (which happens earlier if more power is used as they approach middle age).
 Essex's genetic research and interest in the X-Men is because he believes they may be a key to finding a cure for X-gene burn-out.

 Sinister's Mauraders attack Cyclops's family in Alaska, including his son Nate.
 In this reality, Sabretooth joins the X-Men after Wolverine is killed, but Sinister then clones both of them to create Marauder versions loyal to him.
 After the Marauders are defeated, Cyclops and Nate befriend a new neighbor named Robyn, who is actually one of Sinister's agents.
 The series ends before resolving this storyline.

+1602

+In the Marvel 1602 reality, Lord Nathaniel Essex is a former advisor to King James II, revealed to be a witchbreed murderer of women.
+He was caught by witch hunters Angela and Lady Serah.